fredins/agda-llvm/logbook.lagda.md

   let c' = h c in
   f a b' c'
   ```
-- Started on the treeless-to-GRIN transformation, and the
+- Implemented treeless-to-GRIN transformation for the example program,
-  GRIN-to-LLVM transformation.
+  and started on the GRIN-to-LLVM transformation.
 - Checked out literate agda using both markdown and latex.
 - Prepared the documents for the logbook and the report.